A new discovery on Earth’s closest neighboring planet indicates it may have been wetter more recently than previously thought.

 Now, just days shy of the one-year anniversary of the beginning of that intergalactic jaunt, China has announced some of the rover’s findings, which indicate that water existed on the planet at a time when it was originally assumed to have been already barren.

-The findings were published this week in Science Advances, a scientific journal.
+The findings were published Wednesday in Science Advances, a scientific journal.

 “The most significant and novel thing is that we found hydrated minerals at the landing site which stands on the young Amazonian terrain, and these hydrated minerals are (indicators) for the water activities such as (groundwater) activities,” said lead study author Yang Liu, a researcher at the Chinese Academy of Sciences’ State Key Laboratory of Space Weather and the academy’s Center for Excellence in Comparative Planetology.